Stay Home Memories

 As the Official Archive for Northern Ireland, PRONI will receive and archive records of the activities of the nine core Civil Service departments and how they responded to the pandemic.
-It is also important that PRONI is able to collect, preserve and make available the experiences of as many members of our community as possible, and for this we need your help.
+It is also important that PRONI is able to collect, preserve and make available the experiences of as many members of our community as possible, and for this they need your help.

 PRONI has launched the Stay Home Memories project to gather information on the lives of the people of Northern Ireland and how the pandemic effected everything from work and education to shopping and family and social life.

 Record keeping is vital to our understanding of the past, and the present.
-In recent years PRONI has been able to investigate and understand events around the Decade of Centenaries because of the historical records that were kept and it’s important that we collect information now for researchers of the future.
+In recent years PRONI has been able to investigate and understand events around the Decade of Centenaries because of the historical records that were kept and it’s important that PRONI collect information now for researchers of the future.

 Stay Home Census